-In the years that followed, several itinerant Pastors preached in Albany - although none of them lived in the city!
-Chief among them were Nicholas Sommer, John W. S. Schwerdfeger, and John C. Hartwick.
-Despite his loyalist sympathies, Schwerdfeger served the Albany Lutherans during the Revolutionary war from his home in Brunswick.
+In the decades that followed, several itinerant pastors preached in Albany - although none of them actually lived in the city!
+Chief among them were Nicholas Sommer, Bavarian John W. S. Schwerdfeger, and John C. Hartwick.
+Despite his loyalist sympathies, Schwerdfeger served the Albany Lutherans during the Revolutionary war from his home across the river in Brunswick.
 He later settled in Canada!

 In August 1784, the Albany Lutheran church was reorganized.
 Reverend Heinrich Moeller served from 1784-90 and again in 1802-06.
 A new church was built on the old site in 1786.
 In 1795, it was described as "of a Gothic and very peculiar construction."
 Local lore tells us that stone from the fort was used in its construction.

 A list of the heads of its member families dated December 30, 1788 has been copied from a church history.